Saori Obata: 2001

 In the North American hardcourt swing, Obata again struggled to string wins together.
 She lost early in qualifying for San Diego to Jennifer Hopkins, before an impressive win over Anastasia Myskina in the opening qualifying round of the Tier II event at Manhattan Beach Open Tennis Tournament, before falling to Alexandra Stevenson.
 She then moved on to the $50k Bronx Open, again defeating Boogert in the opening round before losing to Martina Müller.
 As the qualifying 16th seed at the US Open, she beat Mashona Washington in the opening round before exiting to Samantha Reeves.

 After a first round exit at the Tier IV event in Waikoloa to Lisa Raymond, Obata received a wildcard into the Toyota Princess Cup in Tokyo, beating qualifier Shiho Hisamatsu in the opening round.
 She then lost to fourth seed Sandrine Testud, in three sets.
 She got another wildcard into the Japan Open, beating Alexandra Fusai and Marlene Weingärtner, before losing heavily to second seed Tamarine Tanasugarn in the quarter-finals.
-In the Tier IV event in Shanghai, she lost to Monica Seles in the second round having dispatched a young Na Li in the opener.
+In the Tier IV event in Shanghai, she lost to Monica Seles in the second round having dispatched a young Li Na in the opener.

-A further second loss in Pattaya saw Obata decide to finish the season at challenger level with two $25k tournaments in Port Pirie and Nuriootpa, South Australia.
-As top seed, she won the tournament in Port Pirie, beating Yuliya Beygelzimer, Amanda Grahame, Christina Wheeler, Jaslyn Hewitt and Pavlina Nola.
-She also won, as second seed, her final tournament of the year in Nuriootpa, beating qualifier Anouk Sterk, Samantha Stosur, Wheeler again, Bryanne Stewart, and Yoon-Jeong Cho in the final.
+A further second-round loss in Pattaya saw Obata decide to finish the season at challenger level with two $25k tournaments in Port Pirie and Nuriootpa, South Australia.
+As the top seed, she won the tournament in Port Pirie, beating Yuliya Beygelzimer, Amanda Grahame, Christina Wheeler, Jaslyn Hewitt and Pavlina Nola.
+She also won, as second seed, her final tournament of the year in Nuriootpa, beating qualifier Anouk Sterk, Samantha Stosur, Wheeler again, Bryanne Stewart, and Cho Yoon-jeong in the final.

 These two tournament wins meant Obata finished the year ranked just outside the top 100 at 116, but had cracked the top 100 for the first time during the year at 94.